 Abstract

-Fusarium udum is the causal agent of a wilt disease on pigion pea (Cajanus cajan (L.) Millsp.) and cause huge economical loss by destroying half or complete plant.
+Fusarium udum is the causal agent of a wilt disease on pigeon pea (Cajanus cajan (L.) Millsp.) and cause huge economic loss by destroying half or the entire plant.
 An experiment was conducted to know effect of solid media, temperature and pH on growth of Fusarium udum.
 The result revealed that the best mycelial growth was observed in potato dextrose agar media (90.00 mm) while the minimum growth recorded in water agar media (22.98 mm), in case of temperature maximum growth is observed at 28°C (90.00 mm) while minimum at 45°C (8.14 mm) and in case of pH the best growth was recorded at pH 6.5 (90.00 mm) while minimum at pH 5.5 (31.00 mm).

 Keywords: Fusarium wilt, Media, Mycelial growth, pH, Temperature